 The Board of Wausau ("the Board") is responsible for the governance of the Company.
 The Board supervises the management of the business and the affairs of the Company ensuring the run-off of the business, in line with the run-off strategy and plan.
-During the year ended 31 December 2021, the Directors of Wausau were:
+During the year ended 31 December 2022, the Directors of Wausau were:

+- Nigel Davenport

+- Steve McMurray (Appointed on 18 July 2022)

-- Nigel Davenport - James Reeves (Resigned on 11 February 2022)
+- James Reeves (Resigned on 11 February 2022)